"Overview of Heartburn

 Hypomagnesemia, symptomatic and asymptomatic, has been reported rarely in patients treated with PPIs for at least three months, in most cases after a year of therapy.
 Serious adverse events include tetany, arrhythmias, and seizures.
 In most patients, treatment of hypomagnesemia required magnesium replacement and discontinuation of the PPI.

-Drugs which induce CYP2C19 OR CYP34A (such as St John's Wort or rifampin) can substantially decrease omeprazole concentrations.
-[See DRUG INTERACTIONS].
-Avoid concomitant use of ZEGERD with St John's Wort or rifampin.
+Drugs which induce CYP2C19 OR CYP34A (such as St John's Wort or rifampin) can substantially decrease omeprazole concentrations [See DRUG INTERACTIONS].
+Avoid concomitant use of ZEGERID with St John's Wort or rifampin.

 Patient Counseling Information

 Instruct patients that ZEGERID should be taken on an empty stomach at least one hour prior to a meal.
 [See DOSAGE AND ADMINISTRATION]